iamnotbobby/dig-tool/docs/TECHNICAL.md

 Dig Tool is built on a modular Python architecture using computer vision libraries for real-time screen analysis, high-performance capture systems, and Windows OCR for text recognition.
 The application uses an event-driven design with multithreaded processing to handle detection, automation, and UI management concurrently.

+> [!IMPORTANT]
+> This documentation covers only a core subset of Dig Tool's functionality.
+Please consider reading the codebase to understand further.

 ---

 ## Core Technologies